Fall Gardening – Where to Start?

 It took both Chris and I a good hour to get this plant out without damaging the pot or the plant!

-The Split Leaf Philodendron was not easy to split but we eventually did it!
+The lacy tree Philodendron was not easy to split but we eventually did it!

 So now, instead of one plant, I have three.